 If your one-time open enrollment period is over you can apply for a plan, or switch plans, at any time of year.
-It’s only Medicare Advantage plans and Part D plans that restrict changes to the Fall Annual Election Period.
-Medicare supplement plans are different.
+It’s only Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... and Part D plans that restrict changes to the Fall Annual Election Period.
+Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... are different.

 Just realize that changing Medigap plans, or getting one for the first time, may require underwriting.
 Most people think about shopping rates for about a month or so before their policy anniversary each year.
 This is typically when your insurance carrier will notify you if they are taking a rate increase and how much it will be, so it’s a good time to call your agent to shop for better rates.